huggingface/huggingface.js/docs/hub/README.md

 When uploading large files, you may want to run the `commit` calls inside a worker, to offload the sha256 computations.

 Also, use `Blob` to avoid loading the whole files in RAM.
 In `Node`, it's up to you to provide a smart `Blob` wrapper around your file.
 Feel free to open an issue if you want *us* to provide the smart `Blob` implementation.
+If you use `Bun`, `Bun.File` is already a smart blob implementation and can be used directly!

 ## Dependencies